Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 These days technology has changed, and press kits have changed too.
 Instead of big packets getting mailed out with vinyl, tapes, and CDs, publicists and their bands have switched to EPKs—electronic press kits.
 EPKs are effortless to distribute (all you need is an email list), easier to edit on the fly, and save bands a boatload on postage and related costs.

 But how do you create an EPK?
-With free tools like ConvertKit's landing page builder, you can create a great EPK in less than an hour.
+With tools like ConvertKit's landing page builder, you can create a great and free EPK in less than an hour.
 In this article, we'll show you how to make the best first impression with your EPK using my band Sundae Crush (based out of Seattle) as an example.
 After all, our EPK and talented publicist landed us some stellar press from impressive music journalists, including a feature on NPR's All Songs Considered!

 What is an EPK?